A Guide to eBook Retailers Beyond Amazon

 Conclusion

 That about wraps it up for my guide to book retailers beyond Amazon.
-I realize Amazon is the go-to place to find books, ebooks, audiobooks, and everything else under the sun, but if you’re an avid reader, you should consider giving these other retailers such as Barnes and Noble, Kobo, Smashwords, Scribd, and Apple Books a try.
+I realize Amazon is the go-to place to find books, ebooks, audiobooks, and everything else under the sun, but if you’re an avid reader, you should consider giving these other retailers such as Barnes and Noble, Kobo, Smashwords, Everand, and Apple Books a try.
 You will find books on those other retailers that you won’t find on Amazon, and that’s especially true if you’re searching for erotica or other ‘forbidden’ content.

 Be sure to check out How to Add an EPUB book to your eBook Library to learn how to add EPUB ebooks to your favorite reading device or app.
 And if you’re looking for something hot and spicy to add to your reading list, check out my latest erotica books.